iCliniq Logo

 Introduction:

-• This can be taken orally as it is not affected by acids and also does not require protection from gastric acids.
-Its absorption is believed to be greater when taken empty stomach, but mostly, advised to take with food.
+• This can be taken orally as it is not affected by acids and does not require protection from gastric acids.
+Its absorption is believed to be greater when taken empty stomach, but mostly, advised to take it with food.

-• Ear infections like otitis media.
+• Ear infections in children.

 Azithromycin Interactions: